 We visited Fortuna waterfall during the pandemic, so it was quiet on our visit.
 We can imagine it gets busy here during normal times, so would recommend visiting earlier in the morning if you can.

-In reality, this tour might not be that exciting for most, but if seeing a sloth is a dream come true for you (like Amy), then you’re in the right place.
-Local tour guides walk you round a 2 mile trail of rainforest, pointing out various colourful birds, frogs, insects, other wildlife, and obviously, most importantly, SLOTHS.
+In reality, this tour might not be that exciting for most, but if seeing a sloth is a dream come true for you (like it is for me, Amy), then you’re in the right place.
+Local tour guides walk you round a 2-mile trail of rainforest, pointing out various colourful birds, frogs, insects, other wildlife, and obviously, most importantly, SLOTHS.

 Our guide helped us spot 5 different sleepy sloths and assisted us in getting some snaps of them up close through the binoculars, whilst Mike made the most of his long lens.
 LIFE MADE.
-Did Amy come home with sloth memorabilia?
-Take a wild guess.
+Did I come home with sloth memorabilia?
+Take a guess.

 TIPS FOR PLANNING YOUR TRIP